-Dance Assessment
+Educational Dance Assessment

-PHYSICAL EDUCATION 0413 IGCSE 2009 Dance Assessment Planning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: • the ability to distinguish, compose and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; Marks Description 41-50 A candidate should demonstrate under applied conditions: the ability to distinguish, compose and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; the ability to show initiative and originality in composing dances and employ advanced choreographic principles and demonstrate a good understanding of choreographic form; the ability to develop and refine more advanced agilities, skills and actions through a carefully planned programme incorporating body conditioning and compositional development.
-They will perform a wide range of advanced skills, selecting from them well to suit the needs of the event and the audience.
-Performances will have a high level of control and flair; the ability to take a number of roles in a group and show some planning and leadership skills; a detailed understanding of the role of rules and conventions of dance.
-31-40 A candidate should demonstrate under applied conditions: the ability to compose and perform a wide range of technical and expressive skills separately and in combination; the ability to compose dances that effectively combine physical, formal and expressive elements to communicate the ideas; the ability to work effectively with others in adapting ideas and actions to incorporate the level of skill that others have and make clear, accurate judgements of the quality of their own and others' work, prioritising and taking action to develop, define and improve it; the ability to plan and implement warming up and cooling down activity dance exercises that effectively take in the needs of conditioning; a detailed understanding of the role of rules and conventions of the dance.
-21-30 A candidate should demonstrate under applied conditions: the ability to compose and perform with technical competence and show sensitivity to the accompaniment and communicate the choreographic intention; the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; the ability to analyse critically performance, choreography and aspects of production with some knowledge of social, historical and cultural contexts; the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a sound understanding of the role of rules and conventions of the dance.
-11-20 A candidate should demonstrate under applied conditions: sound performance skills in a range of styles; the ability to use a variety of compositional principles to convey a range of dance ideas and work on their own and with others to devise, rehearse and present dances; the ability to describe, analyse, interpret and evaluate dances demonstrating an understanding of style, context and artistic intention and reflect upon their own work and that of their peers to improve the quality of performance and compositions; the ability to plan and implement appropriate warming up and cooling down activities with support and direction, and perform exercises safely; a basic understanding of the role of rules and conventions of the dance.
+Marks Description 41-50 A candidate should demonstrate under applied conditions: the ability to distinguish, compose and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; the ability to show initiative and originality in composing dances and employ advanced choreographic principles and demonstrate a good understanding of choreographic form; the ability to take a number of roles in a group and show some planning and leadership skills; a detailed understanding of the role of rules and conventions of dance.
+31-40 A candidate should demonstrate under applied conditions: the ability to compose and perform a wide range of technical and expressive skills separately and in combination; the ability to compose dances that effectively combine physical, formal and expressive elements to communicate the ideas; the ability to plan and implement warming up and cooling down activity dance exercises that effectively take in the needs of conditioning; a detailed understanding of the role of rules and conventions of the dance.
+21-30 A candidate should demonstrate under applied conditions: the ability to compose and perform with technical competence and show sensitivity to the accompaniment and communicate the choreographic intention; the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a sound understanding of the role of rules and conventions of the dance.
+11-20 A candidate should demonstrate under applied conditions: sound performance skills in a range of styles; the ability to use a variety of compositional principles to convey a range of dance ideas and work on their own and with others to devise, rehearse and present dances; the ability to plan and implement appropriate warming up and cooling down activities with support and direction, and perform exercises safely; a basic understanding of the role of rules and conventions of the dance.

+PHYSICAL EDUCATION 0413 IGCSE 2010

+Marks Description

 0-10 A candidate should demonstrate under applied conditions: the ability to use simple compositional principles with help: they may also need support in devising and presenting dances.
-They find dance styles challenging to perform; the ability to attempt to use appropriate terminology to comment on their own and professional dance works and attempt to support their views; the ability to identify some strengths and weaknesses in their own compositions and performances, needing support when researching community dance opportunities; the ability to have some sense of what they need to do to warm up and cool down; some understanding of the role of rules and conventions of the dance.
+They find dance styles challenging to perform; the ability to attempt to use appropriate terminology to comment on their own and professional dance works and attempt to support their views; the ability to have some sense of what they need to do to warm up and cool down; some understanding of the role of rules and conventions of the dance.